-VIRGINIA BEACH, Va. — Hampton Roads is coming up on the nine-year anniversary of "The Good Friday Miracle," when a Navy F/A-18 Hornet suddenly dropped out of the sky and crashed into a densely populated neighborhood.
+VIRGINIA BEACH, Va. — Hampton Roads has reached its 10th anniversary milestone of "The Good Friday Miracle," when a Navy F/A-18 Hornet suddenly dropped out of the sky and crashed into a densely populated neighborhood.

 It was April 6, 2012, at what was then called Mayfair Mews Apartments off of Birdneck Road.

 The jet experienced twin-engine failure within seconds after takeoff, and it went down right off Interstate 264.